akash-network/chain-sdk/README.md

 Source code is located within [go](./go) directory

-Contains all the types, clients and utilities nesessary to communicate with Akash Blockchain
+Contains all the types, clients and utilities necessary to communicate with Akash Blockchain

 ```go
 import "pkg.akt.dev/go"